zdu-strong/transparent-republic/README.md

 ✅ The power to revoke their Community Supervisor, when the impeachment rate reaches >= 51%.<br/>

-✅ The power to create the community, and the system assigns users to communities by default, with approximately 1,000 people per community.<br/>
+✅ The power to create the community, and the system assigns users to communities by default, with approximately 1,000 people per community.
+Self-built communities do not have a recall button.
+They only have two buttons: Like and Exit.
+Like is selected by default and cannot be canceled.
+System communities have both a Like button and a Recall button.<br/>

 ✅ The power to create a governance region, and the court will review it afterward.<br/>